adamdehaven/shared-ui-components/packages/sidebar/README.md

 You will likely want to utilize a wrapper component in your application, so import the `SidebarNav` component and the package styles into your wrapper component.

 You will also need to utilize a factory function (e.g. a composable) in order to generate and update your menu items.

-To utilize the mobile version of the sidebar included in the component, you must set the `mobileEnabled` prop to `true` and utilize the `SidebarToggle.vue` component.
-Examples can be found below.

 ### Props